Musa basjoo

-Musa basjoo, known variously as Japanese banana, Japanese fibre banana or hardy banana, is a species of flowering plant belonging to the banana family Musaceae.
-It was previously thought to have originated in the Ryukyu islands of southern Japan, from where it was first described in cultivation, but is now known to have originated in subtropical southern China, where it is also widely cultivated, with wild populations found in Sichuan province.
+Musa basjoo, known variously as Japanese banana, Japanese fiber banana or hardy banana, is a species of flowering plant belonging to the banana family Musaceae.
+It was previously thought to have originated in the Ryukyu Islands of Japan, from where it was first described in cultivation, but is now known to have originated in the subtropical southern Chinese province of Sichuan.
+Its specific name is derived from its Japanese common name, bashō (芭蕉).

 Description

-Musa basjoo is a herbaceous perennial with trunk-like pseudostems growing to around 2–2.5 m, with a crown of mid-green leaves growing up to 2 m long and 70 cm wide when mature.
+Musa basjoo is a herbaceous perennial with trunklike pseudostems growing to around 2–2.5 m, with a crown of mid-green leaves growing up to 2 m long and 70 cm wide when mature.
 The species produces male and female flowers on the same inflorescence which may extend for over 1 m.
 The banana fruit formed are yellow-green, around 5–10 cm long and 2–3 cm broad; they are inedible, with sparse white pulp and many black seeds.